tomBrossart/weekend_challenge_two_calculator/README.md

 [X] export and require those functions
-[X] create if else series that selects the correct calculation function and passes in the input values [X] respond with answer and insert answer into result input field [ ] create click listener for clear button that emptys input fields and resets calculatorArr [ ] refactor code to bring functions outside document ready
+[X] create if else series that selects the correct calculation function and passes in the input values [X] respond with answer and insert answer into result input field [X] create click listener for clear button that emptys input fields and resets calculatorArr [X] refactor code to bring functions outside document ready [X]review Amanda's code to see how they handled buttons in GRG
+  [ ]replace radio inputs with buttons
+  [ ] add key-value pairs to calculatorArr object that is being POSTed

 PRO module